- About us

 Preheat the oven to 350 degrees F. Grease a bundt pan.

 Mix flour, cocoa, soda and salt together in a separate bowl.
 Add to the beet mixture, beating until just blended.
 Pour half the batter into the prepared bundt pan.
 Sprinkle the chocolate chips on top of the batter in the pan, pour the remaining batter over the top of the chips.
+You could add walnuts or other nuts with the chocolate chips.

 Bake for 50 to 55 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 Servings: 12 to 16.